avitsidis/csharp-training/README.md

 # Csharp Training
+## Some tips
+Location of where you have to fix or add some code are marked with Todos.
+Visual Studio has a 'Task List' windows that allows you to easily find theses todos.
 ## Exercice 1 : Linq - Where clause
 ### 1.1 Search consultant
 Users want to filter consultant based on their name and firstname(partial).
 Your colleague tried to implement it but it seems that the code always returns all records...